chingandy/intelligent-space-invaders-player/README.md

 * `left arrow` - move left
 * `right arrow` - move right
 * `space key`  - fire a bullet (limit: 3 bullets at the same time)

+## How to play
+After the dependencies are installed, you can first try out the game by running the file `space_invaders.py`.

+`python space_invaders.py`

+## How to train the agent
+You can see how the agent is being trained by running the file `main.py`.

+`python main.py`

 ## Result